 Let me give you 3.
 The first is…

-This verse is often called the protoevangelium, which means in Greek basically first announcement of the gospel.
-Satan has possessed a serpent and come to the woman in that form and spoken to her and deceived her into disobeying the one command God gave her and her husband, and she then drug her husband into disobedience with her.
-After that God makes this statement to the serpent in Genesis 3:15, “I will put enmity between you and the woman, And between your seed and her seed; He [that is the seed of woman] shall bruise you on the head, And you shall bruise him on the heel.”
+This verse is often called the protoevangelium, which means in Greek, basically the first announcement of the gospel.
+Satan has possessed a serpent and come to the woman in that form and spoken to her and deceived her into disobeying the one command God gave her and her husband.
+She then drugged her husband into disobedience with her.
+After that, God makes this statement to the serpent in Genesis 3:15, “I will put enmity between you and the woman, And between your seed and her seed; He [that is the seed of woman] shall bruise you on the head, And you shall bruise him on the heel”.
 Now, certainly we see this is true between men and snakes.
 Generally we don’t get along well.
 Snakes bite our heels and we bash their heads.
 But was God just talking to literal snakes?
 It wasn’t really the snake’s fault that he deceived Eve and enticed her into sin.
 The snake was possessed and controlled by Satan.
-It makes good sense to me that God wasn’t just talking to snakes here, but to the evil spirit being who used the snake, and that we find in this description of the plight of snakes a figurative picture of the plight of Satan.
+It makes good sense to me that God wasn’t just talking to snakes here, but to the evil spirit being who used the snake, and that we find in this description of the plight of snakes, a figurative picture of the plight of Satan.
 Satan would bruise the seed, the offspring, of woman.
 But He would bash Satan’s head.
-Isaiah 53:10 says of Christ, “He was bruised for our iniquities.”
+Isaiah 53:10 says of Christ, “He was bruised for our iniquities”.
 And it was Satan who caused His bruising.
-The gospel of John says Satan was at work in Judas Iscasiot to betray Him (Jn 13:27).
+The gospel of John says Satan was at work in Judas Iscariot to betray Him (John 13:27).
 But it was like a bruising of the heel, a bruising that could be recovered from.
 But Christ dealt a devastating irrecoverable blow to Satan’s head.
 Satan is all about keeping man and God apart.
 He’s all about preventing and ruining the relationship God wants with human beings.
 But the work of Christ has attracted us to God and brought us forgiveness and reconciled us to Him.
-I John 3:8, “The Son of God appeared for this purpose, to destroy the works of the devil.”
+I John 3:8, “The Son of God appeared for this purpose, to destroy the works of the devil”.
 So I see Jesus in Genesis 3:15.

-A second announcement of the gospel in Genesis is the promise that God repeatedly made to Abraham and Isaac and Jacob.
+A second announcement of the gospel in Genesis is the promise that God repeatedly made to Abraham, Isaac, and Jacob.

 “In your seed all the nations of the earth will be blessed” (Gen 12:3; 22:18; 26:4; 28:14).
 Here’s what that means.
 Paul explains it for us.
-Galatians 3:16, “Now the promises were spoken to Abraham and to his seed.
-He does not say, “And to seeds,” as referring to many, but rather to one, “And to your seed,” that is, Christ.”
-Now, that’s interesting, because the word “seed” in Hebrew, zera, was a collective, meaning it could refer to one or to many.
-It’s like our English word “deer.”
-When you see a herd of deer you don’t say, “Look at the deers.”
-Whether there is one or many you say, “Look at the deer.”
-Or, you don’t say, “Look at the sheeps.”
-Whether it’s one or many it’s “Look at the sheep.”
+Galatians 3:16, “Now the promises were spoken to Abraham and to his seed”.
+He does not say, “And to seeds,” as referring to many, but rather to one.
+“And to your seed”, that is, “Christ”] Now, that’s interesting, because the word “seed” in Hebrew, zera, was a collective, meaning it could refer to one or to many.
+It’s like our English word “deer”.
+When you see a herd of deer you don’t say, “Look at the deers”.
+Whether there is one or many you say, “Look at the deer”.
+Or, you don’t say, “Look at the sheeps”.
+Whether it’s one or many it’s “Look at the sheep”.
 Words like that are collectives.
 “Seed” is a collective.
 But Paul tells us we should understand the seed of Abraham in the promise in a singular sense, as referring to Christ.
 It means in Christ who descends from Abraham all the nations of the earth will be blessed.
-And yet interestingly Paul also explains that we should also understand the seed of Abraham, Christ, in a collective sense, as also including all who belong to Christ.
+And yet interestingly, Paul also explains that we should also understand the seed of Abraham, Christ, in a collective sense, as also including all who belong to Christ.
 Us Christians are viewed by God as one with Christ, we are like members of Christ’s body, a part of Christ.
 So we are part of the seed of Abraham.
 Galatians 3:26-29, “For you [Christians] are all sons of God through faith in Christ Jesus.
 27 For all of you who were baptized into Christ have clothed yourselves with Christ.
 28 There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.
-29 And if you belong to Christ, then you are Abraham’s seed, heirs according to promise.”
-So the promise, “In your seed all nations of the earth will be blessed,” means those of all nations who are in Christ will blessed.
+29 And if you belong to Christ, then you are Abraham’s seed, heirs according to promise”.
+So the promise, “In your seed all nations of the earth will be blessed” means those of all nations who are in Christ will be blessed.

 A third prediction about Christ is…

-There’s a lot of debate among scholars about what the word “Shiloh” there means.
-Some say it means “peace” or “one sent” or “to whom it belongs.”
-The NIV translates this “until he comes to whom it belongs.”
+There’s a lot of debate among scholars about what the word “Shiloh” means there.
+Some say it means “peace” or “one sent” or “to whom it belongs”.
+The NIV translates this “until he comes to whom it belongs”.
 But whatever the exact meaning of the term was, it was understood by the ancient Rabbis and Jewish people as a reference to the Messiah, to the King and Savior that God promised to send.
 Among scrolls of ancient Qumran and in the Jewish Talmud the Messiah is called Shiloh.

-You notice that it says “to him shall be the obedience of the peoples.”
+You notice that it says “to him shall be the obedience of the peoples”.
 This is no ordinary king.
 Nations will obey Him.
 This verse speaks of when this great king is to come.
-It is going to be before the scepter and ruler’s staff departs from Judah.
+It is going to be before the scepter and ruler’s staff depart from Judah.
 Those are symbols of governing authority and national sovereignty.